YuvShap/CoVerD/README.md

 * `logname`: the name of the log file (a .json extension will be added), if not specified, a timestamp will be used.<br/>
 * `mean`: the mean used to normalize the data.
 Must be one value for mnist/fashion (e.g --mean 0.5) and three values for cifar10 (e.g --mean 0.4914 0.4822 0.4465).<br/> If normalization is extracted from the network, this argument will be ignored.
 If not specified, default values will be used.
 * `std`: the standard deviation used to normalize the data.
 Must be one value for mnist/fashion (e.g --std 0.5) and three values for cifar10 (e.g --std 0.2470 0.2435 0.2616).<br/> If normalization is extracted from the network, this argument will be ignored.
 If not specified, default values will be used.
+* `base_seed` : initial seed for randomness.
+For each image index i, the main process uses the seed base_seed + i.
+The main process then generates the seeds for the workers based on this seed (default is 42).

 Note:
 * Sampling is distributed across `gpu_num` GPUs, so in case `rep_num` is not divisible by `gpu_num` the number of samples for each size will be `gpu_num * ceil(rep_num/gpu_num)`.